-Conference further notes the wide variation in UDA prices across England and the lack of a reliable correlation between areas of high need and high UDA prices.
+Conference further notes the wide variation in UDA values across England and that the variation does not necessarily reflect patient needs.

 In order to prevent irreversible damage to practices and a subsequent reduction in the provision of NHS dental services, particularly in areas of high need, Conference insists that the DH ensures that no practice suffers a reduction in its current contract value as a result of the transition to a new contractual arrangement.